35 Mexico Travel Tips You Need to Read Before Traveling

 15. Don’t drink tap water

-In theory, you can use tap water for brushing teeth, as I do, but it is advisable to still use bottled water as well, just in case.
+In theory, you can use tap water to brush your teeth, as I do, but it is advisable to still use bottled water, just in case.
 You don’t really want to spend your vacation in the bathroom.

 16. You can eat greens